Interior & Exterior House Painting Harvest Colors

 - Semi-gloss – Less shine than high gloss but similar characteristics; best for bathrooms, kitchens, doors, and trim

-- Satin – Durable and easy to clean; best for high-traffic areas like hallways and family rooms; does show flaws like roller or brush strokes
+- Satin – Durable and easy to clean; best for high-traffic areas like hallways and family rooms; does show flaws like a roller or brush strokes

 - Matte/Flat – Medium-low durability and tough to clean; hides imperfections and soaks up light; spaces without a lot of traffic like a master bedroom